maubuz/2W6-Notes/docs/wk13/events.md

 > Don’t stop bubbling without a need.
 >
-> Most of the time bubbling is convenient and can be used in your favour.
+> Most of the time bubbling is convenient and can be used in your favor.

 <br>